tutucea/celestial-forecast/README.md

 If you wish to have a different notification sound, create a folder called 'sounds' inside the 'maya-forecast-app' directory, and place your new notification sound in that folder.
 Just make sure to name it 'notification.mp3'.

-If you are using Linux(Ubuntu) you may have to run "sudo chown root chrome-sandbox && sudo chmod 4755 chrome-sandbox" before you run "npm start" for the first time.
+If you are using Linux(Ubuntu) you may have to run "sudo chown root chrome-sandbox && sudo chmod 4755 chrome-sandbox" before you run "npm start" for the first time or you will get this error https://pastebin.com/8kZ6Uwnp